Hi Darcy. First of all, you are amazing. Thank you for giving young women like me someone to look up to.

 “I wound up going into a program for depressed people.
 And they wouldn’t discharge me until I was willing to admit that the pain I felt after losing my ex wasn’t really about my ex.
 It was about pain and trauma that came long before her.
 Anyway, it gets better.”

-He bends down, kisses me on the head, then walks away, which I see through the side of my sunglasses.
+He bends down, kisses me on the head, then walks away, which I see through my peripheral vision.

 I blink and a tear falls on my book, spreading wider on the page.